yaoyongxin/qucochemistry/README.rst

 **From PyPi or conda**

-Using pip install the latest version from PyPi in user mode:
+Using pip install the latest version from PyPi within a virtual environment:

 .. code-block:: bash

-    python -m pip install --user qucochemistry
+    python -m pip install qucochemistry

 Alternatively, the library can be installed within a conda environment: